kevindeleon/get-tweets/README.md

 You can use this combo of PHP + JS to grab your latest tweets.
 Depending on the parameters passed, you can include retweets and choose the number of tweets to display.

+### Requirements

+This solution requires the following which are not included in this repo:
+* jQuery http://jquery.com/ (tested w/ v 1.7.2)
+* codebird-php https://github.com/mynetx/codebird-php (tested w/ v 2.4.1)

 ### Installation + Usage

 For a detailed tutorial on how to set things up, visit: http://kevin-deleon.com/2013/06/tutorial-display-recent-tweets-using-jquery-php-and-twitters-api/